BOARD OF DIRECTORS

 KELLEY WIESE, MS, LAT, ATC

-Kelley Wiese is currently pursuing a PhD in Education with a concentration in Kinesiology at George Mason University while assisting in the Sports Medicine Assessment, Research and Testing (SMART) Laboratory along with teaching within the Athletic Training and Kinesiology programs.
-She completed her Bachelor of Science in Athletic Training from James Madison University and her Master of Science in Kinesiology with an emphasis in Athletic Training from Indiana University.
-Coming from a Performing Arts background in dance and musical theater, she is very passionate about Performing Arts Medicine so she was thrilled to have the opportunity to serve as the Graduate Assistant Athletic Trainer for the Indiana University Ballet Theater program while completing her master’s degree.
+Kelley is currently pursuing a PhD in Education with a concentration in Kinesiology at George Mason University.
+Kelley’s current research, under the advisement of Dr. Ambegaonkar, focuses on Dance and Performing Arts through the Sports Medicine Assessment, Research and Testing (SMART) Laboratory, aligning with her clinical focus and personal background in Dance and Theater.
+Concurrently, she teaches within the Athletic Training and Kinesiology programs at George Mason University.
+She completed her Bachelor of Science in Athletic Training from James Madison University and her Master of Science in Kinesiology with an emphasis in Athletic Training from Indiana University where she served as the Graduate Assistant Athletic Trainer for Indiana University Ballet Theater.

 Following completion of her master’s degree, Kelley returned to Harrisonburg, VA and served as an Athletic Trainer for Sentara RMH Orthopedics and Sports Medicine at James Madison University’s University Recreation Center where she was able to continue treating performing artists and the JMU student population.